vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_DistributedTransaction/vtctldclient_DistributedTransaction_conclude.md

 ### SEE ALSO

-* [vtctldclient](../)	 - Executes a cluster management command on the remote vtctld server.
+* [vtctldclient DistributedTransaction](../)	 - Perform commands on distributed transaction